DaemonAlex/EmergencyVehicleMenu/README.md

     UNIQUE KEY `vehicle_model_unique` (`vehicle_model`)
 );
 ```
+The extras column holds a JSON object containing all saved modifications.

 ### Adding Custom Liveries
 Place your YFT livery files in the appropriate folders within the stream directory:
 - For police vehicles: `stream`